KThomiss/kristian-thomassen-semester-project-2/README.md

 ![image](allez-products-small.png)

-This is a website I developed for my exam at the end of the first year at Noroff.
+This is a website I developed in the second year as a Project delivery at Noroff.
-All the blog posts are fetched from Wordpress headless CMS

 ## Description

-KTBlog is a blog site directed towards coders where they can read about everything that take parts in the coding world, wheter it might be tips & tricks, helpful information or other peoples story of becoming a developer.
+Allez is an e-commerce website for shoes.
 ###Project Requirements:

 #### Home page